 From time to time, we may be exposed to significant market risk.
-See "Item IA.Risk Factors - Risks Related to Our Business and Structure."
+See "Item 1A.Risk Factors -Risks Related to Our Business and Structure."

-Once we elect to be treated as a BDC, at least 70% of our assets must be assets of the type listed in Section 55(a) of the 1940 Act, as described herein.
+As a BDC, at least 70% of our assets must be assets of the type listed in Section 55(a) of the 1940 Act, as described herein.